 I’m not sure if it’s true, but I don’t doubt it…

-And you can earn an absolute TON of money.
-It’s without a doubt one of the best careers for recent grads.
+And you can earn a ton of money.
+It’s without a doubt one of the best careers for recent graduates who want to earn a lot quickly.

 In one of my first jobs after graduating college, I was on the customer service team and sat right next to the sales team…